-UNDP and the Independent Directorate of Local Governance (IDLG) have been working together on subnational governance since the IDLG’s inception.
-From 2006, our Afghanistan Sub-national Governance Programme (ASGP) focused on supporting the establishment of IDLG, which is the central government entity responsible for monitoring and administering local government structures.
-These structures came to include 34 provinces incorporating over 300 districts, an elected Provincial Council for each province and some 150 municipalities.
+The United Nations Development Programme (UNDP) and the Independent Directorate of Local Governance (IDLG) have been working together on sub-national governance since the IDLG’s inception.
+From 2006, our Afghanistan Sub-National Governance Programme (ASGP) supported the establishment of IDLG, a central government entity responsible for monitoring and administering local government structures.
+These structures include 34 provinces incorporating over 300 districts, an elected Provincial Council for each province and some 150 municipalities.

 In October 2015, based on lessons from the ASGP, UNDP initiated a four-year Local Governance Project (LoGo) with funding from the European Union, Switzerland, Sweden and Italy.
 The project, which aims to improve service delivery and enhancing the accountability and transparency of the local government, provides support to IDLG, 13 Provincial Governor’s Offices (PGOs) and Provincial Councils (PCs), 22 Municipalities (8 provincial and 14 district) and Civil Society Organizations (CSOs) in 17 provinces.

 Improved inclusive, accountable and transparent service delivery: LoGo supports national and provincial levels in participatory provincial planning and budgeting processes and participation of local citizens in planning and monitoring of services.
 The project also supports construction of women-friendly citizen service centres; these serve as one-stop shops to provide services to local citizens.